Nové Město nad Metují: Sights

 The main landmark is the Nové Město nad Metují Castle.
 The castle mixes Renaissance and early Baroque styles and is open to the public.
 It includes a castle garden with unique wooden covered bridge statues of dwarves by Matthias Braun, and the 53 m high Máselnice tower with an accessible gallery at a height of 25 m.

-The castle forms a unified architectural unit with Husovo Square.
+The castle forms a unified architectural unit with the square Husovo náměstí.
 The most significant monuments are Church of the Holy Trinity from 1519, the northern row of Renaissance houses, or the well in the middle of the square from the 16th century.
 The historic centre is surrounded by preserved town fortifications.
 The Zázvorka guarding tower serves nowadays as a gallery.

 Outside the historic centre is the monastery complex.
-The Monastery of the Merciful Brothers with Church of the Nativity of the Virgin Mary and Loreta Chapel was founded by Walter Leslie in 1692.
+The monastery of the Merciful Brothers with Church of the Nativity of the Virgin Mary and Loreta Chapel was founded by Walter Leslie in 1692.
 Other notable building is Church of the Holy Spirit in Krčín, built in the early Gothic style in the 13th century.